Topics

 THE LARGER TREND

-The American Hospital Association said it contacted the Health Resources and Services Administration about the policy and as soon as the HRSA was made aware, it informed J&J that its rebate model was inconsistent with the 340B statute.
+The American Hospital Association said it contacted the Health Resources and Services Administration about the policy, and, as soon as the HRSA was made aware, it informed J&J that its rebate model was inconsistent with the 340B statute.
 Also, HRSA said the model had not been approved by the Secretary of the Department of Health and Human Services, according to the AHA.

 Email the writer: SMorse@himss.org